-PRESERVATION AND LAND OPPORTUNITY ACQUISITIONS
+PRESERVATION, LOCAL PRIORITY PROJECTS AND LAND OPPORTUNITY ACQUISITIONS

-ARCH may elect to accept applications "out of cycle" for preservation projects or opportunity acquisitions.
+ARCH may elect to accept applications "out of cycle" for preservation, locally funded priority projects and opportunity acquisitions.
 Applicants should consult with ARCH prior to submission to determine if alternative financing sources (such as those listed under Predevelopment and Other Loan Funds) would be more appropriate.
 Additional criteria for "out of cycle" requests may be found below under Evaluation Criteria.